coschain/cos-sdk-go/README.md

 ### List Query

-List Query return a PageManager for easy iterate list
+List Query return a PageManager for easy work, each list query return a same type called PageManager, you need call PageManager.Next() to fetch a result (a interface{}) contain partly data, then cast result to specific type(this example is GetAccountListResponse).

 ```go
 pm,err := wallet.GetAccountListByBalance(1000,1,5)